Southwest Florida Office Florida Wildlife Federation

 - Supporting the work of the Florida Panther Posse, a fourth grade program administered through Florida Gulf Coast University that educates students about wildlife in their backyards and on public lands. http://www.fgcu.edu/Cas/WingsofHope/pantherposse.html

 - Litigating when necessary to ensure that wildlife needs are properly considered in land use planning and permitting.

 Important Study Underway

 The Federation recently contracted Dr. Dan Smith, noted Transportation Ecologist at the University of Central Florida, to undertake a two-year study of seventeen underpasses in Southwest Florida to determine the most cost-effective design.
 Dr. Smith was the lead scientist on the Federation-funded 2005-2006 Eastern Collier Wildlife Movement Study which identified road segments in need of wildlife crossings.
 The current study is the next step – finding the best designed crossing at the most reasonable price.

 The stability of the Southwest Florida Office team has resulted in the Federation becoming a credible and influential advocate in the Western Everglades.

-- In May 2018, Meredith Barnard joined the Florida Wildlife Federation as the new Southwest Florida Field Representative.
+- In May 2018, Meredith Budd joined the Florida Wildlife Federation as the new Southwest Florida Field Representative.

 - Nancy Payton has worked in the Southwest Florida Office since 1994, the year the office opened.